The window called ‘Users’ is divided into four panes:

 If a model is anonymous, all users can access that model, no matter how the domains are set.

-Import a domain full of users.
+Import a domain full of users from a CSV file.
 The first line of the CSV is ignored.
-The field are comma-separated.
+The CSV-file needs to be saved using the comma as a separation character, with columns being

 If you press this button, you can select a login.xml file from another server.
-You can select all the desired users, and the will be imported, as long as the username not already exists.
+You can select all the desired users, and they will be imported, as long as the username does not already exist.

-The user can enter a prefix for username and password.
-The repeat-edit allows the user to dictate the number of to be created users.
-The created users will also be stored in a .csv file, as a list of comma-separated username and password, i.e. <username>,<password>
+In the dialog for generating users, you can enter a prefix to be used for username and password.
+Fill in the number of users in the field labelled ‘repeat’.
+If you fill in a filename next to ‘Export to’, the created users will be stored in a CSV file of that name next to the server, as a list of comma-separated username and password, i.e.